FreeBSD-MFGA/FreeBSD-MFGA/README.md

 ### Feedback

 Due to the limitations of the author, it is inevitable that the book will contain flaws and errors, and we hope that you will feel free to offer criticism so that we can correct them.
-You can use Github's interactive features to contact us: submit an issue, pull request, or join a QQ group or TG group to contact us directly (yklaxds AT gmail DOT com), etc.
+You can use Github's interactive features to contact us: submit an issue, pull request, or join a Telegram group to contact us directly (yklaxds AT gmail DOT com), etc.

 ### TODO / Wishlist